-The New Members Committee helps new members become familiar with the branch.
+The Good and Welfare Committee helps new members become familiar with the branch.
 The committee has assembled the New Members’ Packet to help new members become familiar with the IWW, our GMB, our campaigns, our tactics, and our meetings.
-The New Members Committee is also available for members to express their concerns when they believe the Safer Spaces policy has been violated.
+The committee is also available for members to express their concerns when they believe the Safer Spaces policy has been violated.

 Northwest Regional Coordinating Committee Delegates